alessandro-ancona/Ethical-Hacking-Reporitory/Web-Hacking.md

 Structured Query Language (SQL) is a standarized language for relational databases (RDBMS).
 It can be used to create and modify database schema, to create and modify stored data and query them.
 On the other hand, a Database Management System (DBMS) is a software meant for the efficient creation, management and querying of databases.
 Examples of DBMS are the opensource softwares MySQL, SQLite, PostgreSQL.
 SQL Injection is the vulnerability of websites that accept unsanitized data from input forms and forward them as a query to databases.
 There are several types of SQLi:

-- In-band-SQLi: further divided in
+- **In-band-SQLi**: further divided in
-      - Error-based SQLi: you gain info about database structure directly from the browser error answer
+      - *Error-based SQLi*: you gain info about database structure directly from the browser error answer
-      - Union-based SQLi: makes use of the UNION clause in order to insert in an "empty" server answer, the SELECT data of our interest.
+      - *Union-based SQLi*: makes use of the UNION clause in order to insert in an "empty" server answer, the SELECT data of our interest.
-- Blind-SQLi: in this case you must apply a deductive method, making qeries and waiting for positive or negative answer (Boolean-SQLi).
+- **Blind-SQLi**: in this case you must apply a deductive method, making qeries and waiting for positive or negative answer (Boolean-SQLi).
 For example, by means of the SLEEP(2); it is possible to verify the answer, if the asnwer comes after 2s, this means "True", otherwise it is "False".

 ## Manual SQLi